Here are answers to the most frequently asked questions about virtual visits (appointments by video or phone call) at UVA Health.

 - Phone call

-This visit can occur with a doctor, nurse practitioner, physician assistant, physical therapist, or other clinicians.
+This visit can be with a doctor, nurse practitioner, physician assistant, physical therapist, or other clinicians.

 Are all appointments eligible for virtual visits?

-No. While many health problems can be taken care of through a virtual visit, some problems require an in-person visit.
+No. While virtual visits work for many health problems, some conditions require an in-person visit.

 What are the benefits of virtual visits?